AnnaManoleLNU/Colorize/TESTS.md

 Steps:
 1. Preconditions from UC 1 are met.
-2. The user calls the `generateRandomColor()` method on the ColorGenerator instance.
+2. The user calls the `generateRandomColor()` method on the ColorGenerator instance, in the script (index.js).
 3. The user assigns the rgb value to an html element.
 4. The user logs the result to the console.